Special Feature: Products Sally Recommends

 For example, Germans moving into the Midwest helped make Milwaukee the nation's beer capital.
 Their insatiable love of sausages left a permanent imprint on the nation's tastes.
 After all, what's a ball game without a hot dog?

 But perhaps no ethnic group has exercised as much influence on American eating as the Italians who began arriving in earnest in the late nineteenth century.
-Not surprisingly, Southern Italian food was the first to affect US cooking.
 This mirrors the fact that people from the poorer south emigrated earliest and in greatest numbers.

 By the beginning of World War II, selected Italian dishes had become as American as apple pie.
 The first to enter the US lexicon was spaghetti with tomato sauce followed soon after by all manner of pastas.
 Pizza took off after World War II and Chicago became the center for a deep-dish double-crusted style that has since spread nationwide as "Chicago pizza."